If you want to play a game that wants nothing else but to milk your money then look no further than this game.

 Why Are They So Bad?

 So, with the above in mind, you can refill roughly half of your energy bar in an hour.
 That doesn’t seem so bad out of context, but consider that you need more than two full energy bars to progress through any but the shortest of encounters, and the ugly truth rears its head: if you don’t want to wait for hours before being able to progress, pay up.

 But hey, energy can’t be that expensive, right?
 Well, estimates show that it would cost approximately 50 dollars to play the game for an hour without having to wait on any timers.
 Let that sink in—fifty dollars per hour.

 Keep in mind that nearly every aspect of the game is monetized.
 Sure, you can play it without spending a dime, but when played that way, the game devolves into a chore.
 Each encounter has a time limit, and there is a limited amount of energy that can be generated passively over time.

-As a result, I literally had to set alarms to go off every hour or so in order to be able to progress through an encounter.
+As a result, I had to set alarms to go off every hour or so to be able to progress through an encounter.
 Because hey, guess what happens if I don’t start spending energy before it reaches the cap?
-The passive energy regeneration will stop and I won’t be able to get enough energy before the encounter timer expires, and then I’d have to do the whole thing all over again.
+The passive energy regeneration will stop, and I won’t be able to get enough energy before the encounter timer expires, and then I’d have to do the whole thing all over again.

 Don’t be fooled for a moment thinking that encounters were not deliberately designed that way.
 And speaking of deliberate exploitative design, just wait to see the developers’ best tactic yet!